0x5a4/Luma/PROTOCOL.md

 ### speed
 Speed to play the current animation in miliseconds.
 Data is added up to one big number so theres no limit at 255(8-bit)

+### lednum
+The length of the LED strip.
+Set within the device config.
+This value is Immutable

+### bytesPerLED
+How many Bytes Per Color of the LED(3 for RGB/4 for RGBW).
+This value is Immutable